malkonx/NSP/Azure Templates/McAfee Controller/README.md

 <p><strong>Resource Group</strong></p>
 </td>
 <td width="420">
-<p>Select the Resource Group where the Controller has to be deployed.</p>
+<p>Select the Resource Group where the Controller should be deployed.</p>
 </td>
 </tr>
 <tr>